openenclave/openenclave/samples/attestation/README.md

 In order to build and run this sample, please refer to the common sample [README file](../README.md#building-the-samples).

+To use only the SGX local functionality:

+* On Linux, use `make runsgxlocal` instead of `make run`.

+* On Windows, use `ninja runsgxlocal` instead of `ninja run`.

-To use the SGX remote functionality, instead of the SGX local functionality:
+To use only the SGX remote functionality:

 * On Linux, use `make runsgxremote` instead of `make run`.